swift-fox/ml-demos/README.md

 # Machine Learning Demos

 This repo is a collection of some machine learning code I wrote and played with in the past.
 The sole purpose is to demostrate my coding experience and knowledge of the field.
+I try to keep code short and simple, because simplification is the ultimate sophistication.

 ## Image Classification